magic/core/README.md

 * update dependencies

 ##### 0.0.111
-* restructure most of the app and remove global.config. this will allow us to seamlessly use @magic/core in the @magic/test library
+* restructure most of the app tasks and remove global.config. this will allow us to seamlessly use @magic/core in the @magic/test library
 * libs can now be static function instead of imports